 “Months before his death in 2005, he told me that happiness was too big of a word, but that people who were satisfied and contented tended to, as he put it, ‘live in more than one world,’” says Bruce Rosenstein, who published his second Drucker-inspired book, Create Your Future the Peter Drucker Way, in 2013.

 Among Drucker’s key concepts and touchstones were meaning, purpose, accomplishment and achievement, Rosenstein notes.
 “He believed that developing and nurturing a sense of responsibility and accountability brought success for individuals and organizations.”

-The notion that optimism and happiness will lead to success rather than the other way around is the main thrust of research conducted by Shawn Achor, author of The Happiness Advantage: How a Positive Brain Fuels Success in Work and Life.
+The main thrust of Shawn Achor’s research is the notion that optimism and happiness will lead to success rather than the other way around.
+He is the author of The Happiness Advantage: How a Positive Brain Fuels Success in Work and Life.
 Achor was a teaching assistant for Harvard’s positive psychology course, taught by his mentor, Tal Ben-Shahar, Ph.D.
 The class was among the university’s most popular courses.

-Achor is also the founder of the consulting firm Good Think Inc., which researches positive outliers—people who are well above average—“to understand where human potential, success and happiness intersect.”
+Achor is also the founder of the consulting firm Good Think Inc. It researches positive outliers—people who are well above average—“to understand where human potential, success and happiness intersect.”

 The prevailing career formula—work harder, be more successful, be happier—doesn’t work because “our brain changes the goal post,” he explains.

-Instead of success begetting happiness, the reverse is true.
+Instead of an employee’s success making them happy, the reverse is true.
 “Our research shows that when the human brain is positive, you have 31% higher levels of productivity, 23% fewer fatigue-related symptoms and are 40% more likely to get a promotion.
 The greatest competitive advantage you can possibly have is a positively charged brain,” Achor says.

-For organizations big and small, nurturing these positively charged brains can be simple in theory yet difficult for their leaders to instigate, especially in challenging economic times.
+For organizations big and small, nurturing these positively charged brains can be simple in theory.
+Yet it can be difficult for their leaders to instigate, especially in challenging economic times.

 Nelson likes to cite Alcoa Inc.’s experience as one of the most dramatic examples of a company turning itself around by listening to its employees.